q-viper/q-viper.github.io/_posts/2020-08-04-deploying-a-simple-rasa-chatbot-on-unity3d-project-to-make-a-chatbot-for-android-devices.md

   - unity3d
 ---
 # Creating a Chatbot on Android Using Unity3d and RASA
-I might stop to write new blogs in this site so please visit [dataqoil.com](https://dataqoil.com) for more cool stuffs.
+I might stop writing new blogs on this site so please visit [dataqoil.com](https://dataqoil.com) for more cool kinds of stuff.

 **Contents**
 * TOC